Before you start using Veeam Backup for AWS, consider the following requirements.

 For information on how to change the port number, see the Configuring Security Settings section in the Veeam Backup for AWS REST API Reference.

 Required to access the File Level Recovery for Veeam Backup browser running on a worker instance during the file-level restore process.

 Veeam Update Notification Server (repository.veeam.com)

-- A security group for the backup server is created during the product installation.
+- A security group for the backup appliance is created during the product installation.
 For details, see Installing Veeam Backup for AWS.

 For details on how to add inbound rules to security groups, see AWS Documentation.

 IAM roles that Veeam Backup for AWS uses to perform data protection and disaster recovery operations must have permissions to access AWS services and resources.
 The minimal set of permissions for IAM roles is described in the following Veeam KB articles: KB3032, KB3033, KB3034.

 The backup appliance and worker instances must have outbound internet access to the following AWS services: